‘STAR WARS: EPISODE VII – THE FORCE AWAKENS’

 Andy Serkis stars as Supreme Leader Snoke in the movie.
 For me, Andy Serkis is very well-known for playing Gollum in ‘The Lord of the Rings’ movie trilogy as well as in ‘The Hobbit: An Unexpected Journey’.
 Here, Andy Serkis plays the new Emperor-like character for the ‘Star Wars’ sequel movies.

 Snoke appears gigantic when Kylo Ren and General Hux talk to him.
 But it turns out they happen to be talking to him via a gigantic hologram, which was disappointing.
 I wonder what Snoke really looks like in size and whether he’s a spawn of Darth Sidious.
 Snoke had seduced Kylo Ren to the Dark Side.

 Domhnall Gleeson stars as General Hux in the movie.
 General Hux is like the new Peter Cushing/Grand Moff Tarkin character for the ‘Star Wars’ sequels.
 He happens to be a ruthless commander of the Starkiller Base and is in a power struggle with Kylo Ren for the First Order leadership.

-I’m not sure whether General Hux will become a vital character to the ‘Star Wars’ sequels, considering he’s that of a typical Empire/First Order ruthless character by this point.
+I’m not sure whether General Hux will become a vital character in the ‘Star Wars’ sequels, considering that he’s a typical Empire/First Order ruthless character by this point.
 But he seems to communicate a lot with Snoke in the movie, even when the Starkiller Base gets blown up by the end.

 Max von Sydow stars as Lor San Tekka, a retired adventurer on Jakku who’s aiding the Resistance in locating Skywalker by giving the map to Poe Dameron.
 Sydow has appeared in many films and TV shows over the years.
 He was in the cult film ‘Flash Gordon’ and the James Bond film ‘Never Say Never Again’.